The inside scoop on how we increased sales on eBay by optimizing our listings

 We firmly believe that the majority opinion always rules.
 Even today, when we consider revising a listing description, we prefer the cumulative opinion of our shoppers rather than relying on assumptions or personal bias.
 Sellers have blind spots for their listings, but customers always know what they want.
 Additionally, you can always try asking 100 people what is missing or what is wrong with your description.
 You will be amazed by the answers.
 There is a wealth of online crowd sourcing tools, the one we use is Amazon’s Mturk.
 You can submit a query such as, “write three things you dislike about my listing”, and for a few dollars, you will get hundreds of unbelievably great responses and valuable advice.
 That’s what I call a lot of bang for your buck.

 Over the years, we have provided consultations to numerous business.
 One such business was a company that sold hair straightening products.
 Upon studying their feedback, we discovered that their customers were extremely happy about the fact that their product was suitable for both dark and light hair colors.
 We took this fact and ran with it by emphasizing it in the advertisement section of their listing description.
 Guess what happened to the conversion rate and sales?

 The conversion rate jumped up and an increase in sales followed.

 Do you sell in different marketplaces through a broad range of channels?
 Perhaps you even have your own online store?

-Listen to what visitors and customers are telling you, and by all means put your ego aside: listen to the consumer crowd, they are the ones who are making the purchase!
+Listen to what visitors and customers are telling you, and by all means, put your ego aside: listen to the consumer crowd, they are the ones making the purchase!

 Revising Your Description